svj-aventador/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 # xrp-ledger.toml File

-If you run an XRP Ledger validator or use the XRP Ledger for your business, you can provide information about your usage of the XRP Ledger to the world in a machine-readable **`xrp-ledger.toml`** file.
-Scripts and applications can use the information contained in your `xrp-ledger.toml` file to better understand and represent you in the XRP Ledger.
+If you run an SGY Ledger validator or use the SGY Ledger for your business, you can provide information about your usage of the SGY Ledger to the world in a machine-readable **`xrp-ledger.toml`** file.
+Scripts and applications can use the information contained in your `xrp-ledger.toml` file to better understand and represent you in the SGY Ledger.
 In some cases, humans may also find it useful to read the same file.

 One of the primary use cases for the `xrp-ledger.toml` file is [domain verification](#domain-verification).